csci338/fall2024/pages/syllabus.md

 **Late labs will not be accepted.**

-### Homework
+### Projects
-There will be roughly 6 homework assignments.
-Homework will be graded pass / fail.
+projects involve building part of a larger system, and will be graded according to a rubric.
 We will be using a code review workflow to assess you.
 Here is how the process will work:

 #### Code Reviews
-1. You will submit your homework as a pull request (PR) on or before the due date.
+1. You will submit your work as a series of pull requests (PR) on or before the due date.
-1. We will do a code review and either ask for changes or accept your changes.
+1. I will do a code review and either ask for changes or accept your changes.
     * If your PR is accepted, you're done and will receive full credit for your work.
-    * Otherwise, you will need to implement the requested changes and re-submit within a week (which will initiate another code review cycle).
+    * Otherwise, you will need to implement the requested changes and re-submit before the deadline.

 #### Code Review Resubmissions and Late Work
-* All resubmissions are due one week after they are requested.
-* *Each* late submission (including the original submission) -- will incur a 15% penalty.
-Why?
-Because your work impacts everyone else's work (as we're building a collaborative system).
+* All late submissions will incur a 15% penalty.
 * If you anticipate not being able to complete your feature on time, please talk to the instructors as soon as possible (just as you would if this were your job).

 ### Participation
 In this class, participation is defined as:

-1. [10%] Attendance – "Half of life is just showing up."
+1. [5%] Attendance – "Half of life is just showing up."
-2. [10%] Engaging with the course ideas and with your peers, including completing the readings and participating in the discussions and activities.
+2. [5%] Engaging with the course ideas and with your peers, including completing the readings and participating in the discussions and activities, and performance on the quizzes.

 We will take attendance.
 You may miss **two** class sessions – no questions asked – without a grade penalty.
 Any additional absences (beyond your two “freebies”) will impact your participation grade (and more to the point, your capacity to productively engage with the class).

-### Quizzes
+### Exams
-Quizzes will be graded according to how thoroughly you answer the questions and drawing from the principles and readings covered of the course.
+Exams will be graded according to how thoroughly you answer the questions and drawing from the principles and readings covered of the course.

 ## Course Policies